simonchan2020/JavaMavenSelenium/README.md

 # SolsticeAssignment

-Tools used in this project: IntelliJ IDEA
+Tools used in this project
+* IDE: IntelliJ IDEA
-Language: Java
+* Language: Java
-Framework: Selenium, Junit, and Maven
+* Framework: Selenium, Junit, and Maven
+* Platform: Mac OS

+Condition
-No manual dependency fetching requried.
+* No manual dependency fetching requried

 Action
 * GIVEN the user navigates to www.amazon.com